The Maintenance Jobs That Slip Through the Cracks

 A neglected irrigation system doesn't just waste water - it creates pest-attracting damp zones, drowns some plants while leaving others dry, and can cause foundation moisture problems if leaking near the villa walls.

-What to do: Flush the entire irrigation system twice a year (beginning and end of summer).
-Check every zone by running each individually and walking the garden to spot blocked emitters, misaligned sprinklers, and leaking joints.
+What to do: Flush the entire irrigation system twice a year (beginning and end of summer). cheque every zone by running each individually and walking the garden to spot blocked emitters, misaligned sprinklers, and leaking joints.
 Replace the timer battery annually.
 Have solenoid valves inspected if any zone seems sluggish to start or stop.
 Complete system service: AED 300-800 depending on garden size.

-6. Electrical Panel Thermal Check
+6. Electrical Panel Thermal cheque

 Your villa's main electrical distribution board handles every watt of power used in the house.
 Loose connections inside the panel generate heat.
 Corroded bus bars increase resistance.
 Breakers that have tripped multiple times weaken internally.
 None of this is visible with the panel cover on.